Wallington Driver Killed In RR Trestle Crash

 A Wallington driver was killed in a Saturday night crash near the Wood-Ridge border.

-The Bergen County Prosecutor's Fatal Accident Investigations Unit joined borough police, firefighters and the Wallington Emergency Squad.
+The Bergen County Prosecutor's Fatal Accident Investigations Unit joined borough police, firefighters and the Wallington Emergency Squad at the scene.
 The Bergen County Sheriff's Bureau of Criminal Identification collected evidence.

 Click here to sign up for Daily Voice's free daily emails and news alerts.